 - You are building something better and future-oriented

 - You will have the proof of concept before throwing all the chips in.

 - Lastly, once the product gathers traction, you will end up with way more than you invest.

 But building an app is not only about money or time.
 If you are passionate about it, you will certainly enjoy the process.

-Moreover, since you have access to our guide on I have an idea for an app now what you can save yourself from a lot of mistakes.
+Moreover, since you have access to our guide on having an idea for an app, now you can save yourself from a lot of mistakes.